Ben-Russell/Switcher/README.md

 Some Technical Disclaimers
 --------------------------

 Case evaluation is **NOT** short-circuit.
-All cases will execute, if multiple cases match your switch, you will only get the results of the last case.
+All cases will execute.
+This means for Assignments, if multiple cases match your switch, you will only get the results of the last case matched.